kurtcoder/int-argc.github.io/redis-tutorial.md

 ##Application Development Tutorial

 ###Redis Tutorial
-IBM [Bluemix](https://ibm.biz/bluemixph) is a platform as a service (PaaS) cloud technology of IBM.
-You may develop applications and deploy them in Bluemix.
+Redis is often described as a key-value datastore, but what is a datastore?
+We can think of it like this: Redis is a database that offers data structures which can be used to store your data.

 In this tutorial you will learn how to deploy a sample JSP application in Bluemix.
 In addition, you will also learn how to create a PostgreSQL database service that will be used by the sample application.

 >**Prerequisite:**

->Having a basic background in web application development is required in this tutorial.
+>Basic background in web application development is required in this tutorial.
+>Basic knowledge in databases.
+>Basic knowledge in data structures.

 <br>

-####Create a Bluemix Account
-1. Go to [Bluemix](https://ibm.biz/bluemixph) and click the `SIGN UP` button.
+####Basic Knowledge
+1. Redis offers data structures.
+Data structures are

 1. Fill-up and submit the registration form.